-REP Educators visit classrooms and assemblies in high schools and middle schools throughout Anderson, Greenville, Oconee, and Pickens counties.
-Educators talk with students about characteristics of healthy and unhealthy relationships, the cycle of abuse and the warning signs of relationship abuse, and develop skills to keep relationships healthy.
-The conversation also includes current stories regarding dating abuse and explains what students can do if they or someone they know is involved in a violent or dangerous relationship.
+REP visits classrooms and community spaces throughout Anderson, Greenville, Oconee, and Pickens counties.
+Prevention Coordinators create space for young people to discuss healthy and unhealthy relationships, the warning signs of relationship abuse, and develop skills to keep relationships healthy.
+The conversation also includes what young people can do if they or someone they know is involved in a violent or dangerous relationship.

 REP is currently offered in three different formats.

 REP 1 is our basic curriculum offered in a 45 – 90 minute block.
 This one-time presentation is aimed to equip students with the basics of dating violence.
 We discuss definitions & types of abuse, warnings signs, relevant stories and how to prevent and respond to dating violence.

 REP 5 is a 5-class curriculum (designed for 90-minute classes, but can be modified) that dives deeper into the issue allowing students the time for interaction and engagement.
 Educators use a variety of teaching methods: full-length movie, group work, activities, video clips, and music to teach students.
 We discuss relevant topics such as “sexting”, jealousy, healthy relationships and personal boundaries, how the media influences our actions and beliefs, and powerful stories of victims and survivors.
 The class lessons include Introduction to Dating Violence, Dating Violence 101, Learning through Film, Digital Abuse & The Media, and The Power of Prevention.

 - Engage, educate, and empower students to make healthy relationship choices and bring this knowledge to their community.